Provision of a safe, caring, supportive, learning environment.

 Children are keen learners and our job is to help them to understand their world.
 This nursery provides a stretching and challenging approach to learning.

 Parents can contact the nursery throughout the year to discuss their child’s progress/development.
-We provide daily updates and detailed progress notes twice per year.
+We provide detailed progress notes twice per year.

 The nursery school is located on the ground floor of a family house.
 The through lounge, toilet facilities, and conservatory opening out onto a large secure garden, are used exclusively for the nursery school.